rmill2016/bodas-construction/src/content/services/kitchen-remodeling.md

 description: "Full-service kitchen remodeling in Half Moon Bay and the Bay Area — thoughtful design, quality craftsmanship, and worry-free project management."
 layout: layouts/services.html

-# Optional template variables that the services layout can consume
 hero:
   heading: "Kitchen Remodeling"
   subheading: "Transform Your Kitchen — Designed for Living"